Table of Contents

 - Titles or deeds of your house and vehicle.

-- Important legal documents, such as wills, trusts, power of attorney, etc.
+- Important legal documents, such as wills, trusts, and powers of attorney.

 - Stocks and bonds.

-- Receipts Or Documented Proof Of Your Expenses — You can receive reimbursement for the expenses you incur during disasters like wildfires.
-It is best to save receipts to ensure that you have a record of your expenses.
+- Receipts or Documented Proof of Your Expenses — You can seek reimbursement for the expenses you incur during disasters like wildfires.
+To do so, save your receipts to maintain a record of your expenses.
 These records are crucial for obtaining reimbursement under your ALE coverage.

 If any important documents are lost due to the wildfire, your wildfire lawyer can assist you in obtaining replacements from government offices, financial institutions, or insurance providers.
-They can also use the evidence you’ve collected to strengthen your case and maximize your compensation.
+They can also use the evidence you’ve collected to build your case and pursue compensation.

 What To Do If You Don’t Have Insurance

 - Fill out the application at DisasterAssistance.gov or on the FEMA app.
-If you prefer, you can also call them at 1-800-621-3362.
+Alternatively, you can also contact them by phone at 1-800-621-3362.

 - Provide your Social Security number, a detailed explanation of the damage, and your yearly family income.

-- Include your contact information and bank account details to process the direct transfer.
+- Include your contact information and bank account details to facilitate a direct transfer.

 - If you file for FEMA assistance within 10 days, an inspector will contact you to discuss the damage.

 - Within 10 days after that call, you will hear back about your eligibility status.
-You will receive a check or money deposited into your bank account when you qualify for financial assistance.
+You will receive a check or money deposited into your bank account if you qualify for financial assistance.

 Essential Resources For Wildfire Victims

-There are a number of groups and organizations in the United States that provide victims of wildfires with financial aid and recovery support after the disaster.
+Numerous groups and organizations in the United States offer financial aid and recovery support to victims of wildfires following the disaster.
 Government agencies also provide additional insurance options in disaster situations.
-Victims living in Altadena, Pasadena, Malibu, and other communities affected by the Eaton Canyon and Pacific Palisades Wildfires and other fires in the state can get financial relief from:
+Victims living in Altadena, Pasadena, Malibu, and other communities affected by the Eaton Canyon and Pacific Palisades Wildfires, and other fires in the state, can get financial relief from:

 California FAIR Plan

 The Fair Access to Insurance Requirements (FAIR) Plan is a state-backed fire insurance program designed to provide coverage for individuals and businesses unable to secure insurance from standard providers.
 Anyone living or operating a business in California, whether in urban or rural areas, can apply for coverage.
 The FAIR Plan offers minimal fire protection coverage for high-risk properties.
-While premiums are often higher than standard insurance, the plan ensures that basic fire insurance is available for those who need it most.
+While premiums are often higher than standard insurance, the plan provides basic fire insurance for those who need it most.

 With the January 2025 wildfires causing billions of dollars in damage, many traditional insurers may adjust their policies or increase premiums.
 The FAIR Plan offers a viable option for those seeking coverage in high-risk areas.